will-break-it/wallet-architecture/docs/CIP/CIP-XXXX/messages/client/subscribe.md

 The signature verifies ownership of the private key, whose corresponding public key is used to filter relevant block transactions.

+> [!NOTE]
+> This way of verifying connecting clients works well for wallet uses cases, not for dApps.
+As dApps cannot sign with a private key since their script address consists of a hash of the script itself.
+Alternatively, dApps may whitelist connecting clients if the API is exclusive or ask for an API key that is only known for paying clients/ clients with a dedicated account to avoid spam or misuse of third parties.

 ## Subscribe Example

 ```json